Ragnarock-16/CoinCounter/README.md

 The CoinCounter pipeline follows these steps:

-1. **Image Preprocessing**: The input image undergoes preprocessing steps, including color space conversion, iterative Gaussian blur, and thresholding, scalling.
+1. **Image Preprocessing**: The input image undergoes preprocessing steps, including color space conversion, iterative Gaussian blur, thresholding and scalling.
 2. **Coin Detection**: Coins are detected in the preprocessed image using Hough Circle Transform.
 3. **Coin Value Estimation**: Detected coins are classified based on their color and size to estimate their values.
 4. **Amount Computation**: The total amount of money in the image is computed based on the detected coin values.